 But fast is affective and subjective more than it is objectively good.
 We have socially constructed why time matters and by extension we have socially constructed why faster things matter.
 And so the objective speed of something is actually secondary to our perception and understanding of speed.
 As anxiety-ridden animals, we have invented the want for things that appear fast, even if (by actual measurement), things can be just the same speed or even slower.

 We are taught not to like that our ideas and symbols are in-process, fragile, and flimsy… and that we have to sit with that reality for a while before making something good and meaningful.
 We want our ideas and symbols to appear as-congealed as possible as quickly as possible.
 Binary gender suffers from this problem!
 “Man” and “woman” are so strong and congealed and total and without nuance.
-Yippe!
+Yippee!
 We are safe from fluidity now, so long as we ascribe to a gender binary!

 And so large-language models give us performative fidelity; a sort of false, constructed faithfulness to ideas we haven’t actually invested enough time into and haven’t socialized.
 If anything, they construct loyalty to under-formed ideas more than they actually construct ideas, because constructing ideas is slow and messy!

 Large-language models then simply become yet another social function of anti-fluidity, seeking to box up a thought as soon as we have it and transform that thought into a commodified, less-flexible unit, which we can claim is an “idea” that has been “prototyped” (without any symbol-making and socialization necessary!).
-This brain-fart-to-built-UI pipeline is so fast that it might actually begin to convince people that their lightly-sautéed neuron-events are actually really well-thought-out, mature concepts like slapping sheepskin on a lamb.
+This brain-fart-to-built-UI pipeline is so fast that it might actually begin to convince people that their lightly-sautéed neuron-events are actually really well-thought-out, mature concepts; like slapping sheepskin on a lamb.

 “Prototyping is faster now” is yet another example of the make-you-feel-less-insecure style of marketing that every modern company dreams of taking advantage of.
 Marketing sold us the need for deodorant by stoking human insecurity, and now it’s working on the impatience and insecurities of software engineers, too.